gdepeute/dae.notes/estaff.notes.md

 - Palatir/Crisis24 meeting Friday
 - IQGeo meeting Monday - Johnny rocked it
 - Current status of Natalie?

+- Bob stated that he did not know if this paycheck would be partial or full that we are meant to receive Wednesday.
+He said the call with Steve Krauz at USVP today will help determine that
+- Ryan apparently won't finance the AllScripts receivables until he hears positive progress re: USVP.
+- Pipeline has several delays in it, Q1 looks VERY light.

 # EStaff 2/6/23